onaio/enketo-express/README.md

 ### How to configure

 All configuration is done in [config.json](./config/config.json).
-The configuration items mostly have self-explanatory names and sample values
+The configuration items have self-explanatory names and helpful sample values.

 The `maps` configuration can include an array of Mapbox TileJSON objects (or a subset of these with at least a tiles (array) and an attribution property)

 The default production config includes 2 redis instances for the cache.
 You can **greatly simplify installation by using 1 redis instance** instead (for non-production usage).
 To do this set the redis.cache.port to 6379 (same as redis.main.port).
 To set up 2 instances properly for production, you'll find the vagrant setup steps in [bootstrap.sh](./setup/bootstrap.sh) useful.

+To configure external authentication see [this section](#authentication)

 The API is accessible on **/api/v2** (v2 is backwards-compatible with enketo-legacy's v1)